MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/sites-and-site-collections-overview.md

   SharePoint Server 2019 offers the choice to create modern Team and Communication sites like in SharePoint in Microsoft 365, or keep the classic experience.
 Using the modern experience site collections is inline with our recommendation to create site collections for each unit of work to make it easier when you decide to migrate to SharePoint.

 - For farm administrators, site collections can be moved between content databases.
-By doing this, farm administrators can manage the size of their content databases.
+By this movement, farm administrators can manage the size of their content databases.

 - For site authors, shared site columns, content types, web parts, authoring resources, workflows, and other site collection features provide a consistent authoring environment.